segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/sendgrid/index.md

 ---
 SendGrid is a trusted platform for transactional email and email marketing.
 [Visit Website](http://sendgrid.com)

-Take your company's analysis to the next level by **adding Sendgrid as a Source to Segment.** We'll automatically collect events like `Click` or `Delivered` and objects such as `Recipients` or `Campaigns` and load them into your data warehouse.
+Take your company's analysis to the next level by **adding Sendgrid as a Source to Segment.** Segment automatically  collects events like `Click` or `Delivered` and objects such as `Recipients` or `Campaigns` and load them into your data warehouse.

 ## Getting Started